Man attacks two women within 5 minutes Brooklyn street

-BENSONHURST, Brooklyn (WABC) --Police are looking for the man who attacked two women in Brooklyn just minutes apart on Friday.
+BENSONHURST, Brooklyn (WABC) --Police are looking for a man who attacked two women in Brooklyn just minutes apart on Friday.

 A 17-year-old girl was at the Tribuzio Meat Market on 18th Avenue in Bensonhurst when the suspect grabbed her and threw her to the ground and ran, police said.